-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35. - 3.
-Remove the air shroud. - 4.
-For ease of removal of the left control panel, remove the cooling fan #1 to access the cable latch.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+Remove the cooling fan assembly. - 4.
+Remove the air shroud

 - 1. Pull the cable latch and disconnect the control panel cable from the system board connector. - 2.
-Pull the cable latch and disconnect the control panel cable from the system board connector. - 3.
-Using a Phillips #1 screwdriver, remove the screws that secure the cable cover.
+Using a Phillips #1 screwdriver, remove the screws to remove the cable cover, which secure the lest control panel and cable tube to the system. - 3.
+Holding the control panel and cable tube by its sides, remove the control panel and cable tube away from the system.